Dominic Thomas: Bristol Rovers

 On 26 July 2017, Thomas returned to the Bristol Rovers first team squad for the first time in 22 months in a pre-season friendly against Bath City after suffering a career threatening injury.

 Retirement

 Thomas announced his retirement from professional football on 1 October 2017 via his Twitter account due to not being able to overcome his knee/leg injury sustained in September 2015.
 He thanked his club doctor Tim Jenkins and surgeon Jonathan Webb for helping him throughout the injury.

 Personal life

-He is the brother of Norwich City player Jordan Thomas.
+He is the brother of Yeovil Town player Jordan Thomas, currently on loan at Torquay United.